Sir Alex Ferguson has today revealed that he hopes to continue as manager of Manchester United for another "two or three years".

 The 70-year-old, who has been in charge at Old Trafford since November 1986, has won 12 league titles, two European Cups and five FA Cups during his time at the club.

-Speaking to BBC Radio 5 Live, the Red Devils' boss spoke of potentially staying in the club’s hot seat for a few more years, and hopefully ending on a high.
+Speaking to BBC Radio 5 Live, Sir Alex spoke of potentially staying in the club’s hot seat for a few more years, and hopefully ending on a high.

-In addition, Sir Alex also revealed that he regrets not taking the opportunity to sign England goalkeeper Joe Hart for a mere £100k before his switch to Manchester City.
+In addition, Sir Alex also revealed that he regrets not taking the opportunity to sign England goalkeeper Joe Hart for a mere 100k pounds before his switch to Manchester City.